shotgunsoftware/tk-core/docs/descriptor.rst

     sgtk:descriptor:shotgun?entity_type=PipelineConfiguration&name=primary&project_id=123&field=sg_config&version=456

 Here, instead of specifying the entity id you can specify a ``name`` and an optional ``project_id`` field.
-The name field will be translated into an appropriate Shotgun name field, typically the ``code`` field.
+The name field will be translated into an appropriate ShotGrid name field, typically the ``code`` field.